- Application Fee

 - Applicants will not be admitted without an official score on file which meets the minimum guidelines for admission (see above grid).

-- Jazz Studies and Music Performance applicants should take a TOEFL by January 2017 in order to have the score submitted to the Admissions Office by February 15.
+- Graduate Resident String Quartet, Jazz Studies, and Music Performance applicants should take a TOEFL by January 2017 in order to have the score submitted to the Admissions Office by February 15.

 - Opera Studies applicants should take a TOEFL by October 2016 in order to have the score submitted to the Admissions Office by December 9.